High-speed rail in Europe: Belgium

 The HSL 3 is a Belgian high-speed railway line which connects Liège to the German border.
 56 km long (42 km dedicated high-speed tracks, 14 km modernised lines), it began service on 13 December 2009.
 HSL 3 is used by international Thalys and ICE trains only, as opposed to HSL 2 which is also used for fast internal InterCity services.

 The HSL 4 is a Belgian high-speed railway line which connects Brussels to the Dutch border.
 87 km long (40 km dedicated high-speed tracks, 47 km modernised lines).
 HSL 4 is used by Thalys trains since 13 December 2009 and it will be used starting 2010 by fast internal InterCity trains.
 Between Brussels and Antwerp (47 km), trains travel at 160 km/h on the upgraded existing line (with the exception of a few segments where a speed limit of 120 km/h is imposed).
 At the E19/A12 motorway junction, trains leave the regular line to run on new dedicated high-speed tracks to the Dutch border (40 km) at 300 km/h.

 The completion of the Channel Tunnel rail link (High Speed 1) and the completion of the lines from Brussels to Amsterdam and Cologne led to news reports in November 2007 that both Eurostar and Deutsche Bahn were pursuing direct services from London to Amsterdam and Cologne.
 Both journeys would be under 4 hours, the length generally considered competitive with air travel.

-The 25N line opened in 2012–2018 is designed for speeds up to 220 km/h, but is limited to 160 km/h until another existing line Mechelen-Antwerp will be upgraded.
+The 25N line (Schaerbeek–Mechelen) opened in 2012–2018 is designed for speeds up to 220 km/h, but is limited to 160 km/h until another existing line Mechelen-Antwerp will be upgraded.
 It's unknown when it will happen.